-Over time, GPS tracking systems have become a reliable tool in the world today.
-By making use of satellites, the GPS is able to deliver regular location updates with remarkable precision.
+GPS tracking systems have become a reliable tool over the last years.
+By making use of satellites, GPS tracking devices are able to deliver regular location updates with remarkable precision.

-GPS Tracking enables worldwide determination and the location of GPS Tracking devices with an accuracy of centimetres or meters, depending on the conditions.
-With such cutting edge technology, people are able to furnish their valuables with tracking devices and easily locate them in real time.
+GPS Tracking technology enables people to determine the location of their vehicles, assets or loved ones with an accuracy of down to 1 meter depending on the conditions.
+With such cutting-edge technology, people are able to equip their valuables with tracking devices and easily locate them in real-time.

-GPS tracking is also a mainstay and has proven to be a game-changer in the business world especially to companies that own vehicle fleets.
-If we take a close look at the technology used in fleet management, we would notice that it encompasses a variety of devices, which include; GPS location systems, displays, digital tachographs, applications, etc. Every on of these revolve around the GPS device and we could call it the main instrument for reporting the situation of vehicles to fleet managements in the quickest possible time.
+GPS tracking systems have proven to be a game-changer in the business world especially for companies that own a vehicle fleet.
+If we take a close look at the technology used in fleet management, we would notice that it encompasses a variety of devices, which include; GPS location systems, displays, digital tachographs, applications, etc. Every one of these devices revolves around GPS technology and we could call it the main instrument for reporting the situation of vehicles to fleet management in the quickest possible way.

 When a company is faced with an option of implementing fleet management with GPS tracking systems, the first and most important question centres around “Return On Investment”, which can either be high or low depending on the number of vehicles involved.
 To answer this question, we must make clear the advantages of GPS tracking in fleet management systems which include: Real-time location of all vehicles in the fleet (lets you know at all times where they are and if they are parked or running), productivity and increased employee responsibility, accurate data on the use of fleets, faster roadside assistance and many more.

-Among the numerous advantages that come with using GPS tracking on vehicle fleets, one of the most important is the fact that it saves costs.
-Lot's of establishments today that depend on vehicle fleets incur unique expense while carrying out business activities, as mobile assets such as vehicles entail the considerable amount of capital expenditure.
-Also, the cost of fueling and maintaining such assets can eat deep into a company's profit.
-However, by installing GPS vehicle tracking systems in vehicle fleets, companies can drastically save costs in the following ways:
+Among the numerous advantages of GPS tracking systems for vehicle fleets, one of the most important is the fact that it lowers costs.
+Lots of establishments today depend on vehicle fleets while carrying out business activities, as mobile assets such as vehicles entail a considerable amount of capital expenditure.
+Also, the cost of fueling and maintaining a vehicle fleet can lower a company’s profit margins.
+However, by installing GPS vehicle tracking systems in vehicle fleets, companies can drastically lower operational costs in the following ways:

-Vehicle breakdowns can lead to loss of time on the road and large repair bills.
-By automating alerts on vehicle maintenance, you can avoid these unnecessary losses and expenses.
+Vehicle breakdowns can lead to loss of time on the road and massive repair bills.
+By automating alerts on vehicle maintenance, you can avoid unnecessary vehicle downtime and additional maintenance fees.
 With fleet management systems, you can set up alerts to notify you whenever a vehicle is driven at a certain distance, for certain amount of hours or when it exceeds the limit of appropriate load capacity and speed.
 You can also receive automatic alerts that let you know when the vehicle should undergo maintenance and this goes a long way in protecting you from unexpected repair costs.

 Reduces excessive overtime

-Reducing overtime payments is a simple way to reduce operating costs.
-Several companies have discovered that their drivers perform tasks in a few hours and instead of returning to the office, they violate company rules and regulations by using official cars for personal purposes and return back after working hours with the excuse of traffic, thereby attracting bonuses for overtime.
-With GPS tracking, you can properly monitor the use of your vehicles and consequently determine the genuine of overtime payment.
+Eliminating overtime payments is a simple way to reduce operating costs.
+Several companies have discovered that their drivers perform tasks in a few hours and instead of returning to the office, they violate company rules and regulations by using company cars for personal purposes and return back after working hours with the excuse of traffic, thereby requesting bonuses for overtime.
+With a fleet tracking device onboard, you can properly monitor the use of your vehicles and consequently determine the genuine of overtime payment.

 Aggressive driving can lead to accidents and this can cost your company fines which can take out a large chunk of the company’s profit.
 Instead of taking a reactive approach to driver behaviour, you can use the GPS tracking system to manage and promote road safety proactively.
 When safety is improved, businesses can drastically reduce payouts incurred from road safety violations as well as accidents.